Imaginary Time Spectral Transforms for Excited State Preparation

-Our results demonstrate the feasibility of using the combination of the shift-invert method and imaginary time evolution to construct weakly entangled excited eigenstates of large quantum systems on classical hardware.
-As with all classical methods, the computational cost will grow rapidly as the system becomes more entangled.
-To construct such states without paying an exponential resource cost, the method must be deployed on quantum hardware.
-One particularly promising approach would be to initially run the algorithm classically, then map the resulting MPS onto a quantum circuit using established techniques~\cite{Ran20,Malz+24,mpstocircuit2025,Robertson+25} which could be then used as a `warm start' initial configuration for the algorithm on quantum hardware.
+In this setting one would variationally optimise the parameters of a parametrised quantum circuit, but otherwise the key steps of the algorithm would be precisely the same.
+We leave this as a goal for future work, as our focus in this manuscript has been to develop and benchmark the algorithm itself, allowing us to illustrate the fundamental mechanism underlying the technique without encountering noise or precision issues.
+Nonetheless, such issues are important for practical implementations, and further details regarding scaling and resource estimation may be found in~\cite{SM}.
+One particularly promising near-term hybrid approach would be to initially run the algorithm classically, then map the resulting MPS onto a quantum circuit using established techniques~\cite{Ran20,Malz+24,mpstocircuit2025,Robertson+25} which could then be used as a `warm start' initial configuration for the algorithm on quantum hardware.
 Alternatively, for translationally invariant systems, one could implement the algorithm using the infinite MPS (iMPS)~\cite{Vidal07} or infinite PEPS (iPEPS)~\cite{Jordan+08} frameworks, where only a single unit cell is considered.
-This would significantly lower the computational cost, as only a single tensor would need to be optimized, potentially allowing construction of highly excited, highly entangled states in one and two dimensions.
+Similar strategies exploiting translation invariance can be employed for quantum circuits.
+This would significantly lower the computational cost, as only a single unit cell would need to be optimized, potentially allowing construction of highly excited, highly entangled states in one and two dimensions.